 "The Vauxhall Insignia now struggles against newer rivals, especially without a hybrid option"

 - Reasonable value

 - Enjoyable to drive

 - Lacks premium brand image

 - No plug-in hybrid model

-- Petrol engines are thirsty
+- Petrol engine is thirsty

 Approaching the Insignia, it’s immediately apparent that this is a big car.
 It’s only 4cm shorter than the latest BMW 5 Series from the class above, and is a similar width as well.
-It’s also a very low car; Vauxhall has dropped the driving position by three centimetres compared to the outgoing Insignia.
+It’s also a very low car; Vauxhall has dropped the driving position by three centimetres compared to the last Insignia.

 The low-slung design gives it a direct sense of connection with the road, which is matched by the overall driving experience.
 The steering is nicely weighted and communicates what’s going at the wheels, the suspension firmness is well-judged and you get a strong sense that the lessons learned from the latest, sharp-handling Vauxhall Astra have been passed on to the larger Insignia.
 Among front-wheel-drive rivals, though, the latest Skoda Superb feels a little sharper to drive, while the rear-drive BMW 3 Series remains the handling champ.

 The Insignia’s significant stature means interior space is excellent in general, with huge amounts of legroom – front and back – and a well-shaped boot.
 Rear headroom is a little tight thanks to that low profile, however, and while the Insignia may come close to matching the cavernous Skoda Superb for interior space, the Superb’s greater height means its back seats are more comfortable for taller adults.